pntalari/FullStack.MicroWebApplication-Client/README.md

-# Micro Web Application - Server
+# Micro Web Application - Client
 * **Objective** - to create an implementation of a small web service
 * **Purpose** - to demonstrate the construction of a full-stacked web-application